msmxu23/DH150-Assignment05/README.md

 - Wants to make different playlists suitable for different times
 - To make friends who have the same music taste and want to share thoughts with her
 ### Pain Points and Challenges
-- Feels shy and uncomfortable when it comes to reaching out to others
+- Feels uncomfortable when it comes to reaching out to others with her problems
-- Can overshare her feelings
+- Can overshare her feelings if given the chance

 ## Empathy Map
 #### Says: